learnercraft/docugrammar/docs/home.md

 ---
 sidebar_position: 1
+hide_table_of_contents: true
 ---

 # Main page

-Browse the reference material you want on the left.
+Browse the reference material you want on the top.

 On small screens, you may want to tap on the hamburger button on the top left.